Crazy, right?

 Vanilla Cake:

-3 cups (345 grams) sifted all purpose flour
+3 cups (345 grams) sifted all purpose flour1 tablespoon baking powder

 1/2 teaspoon salt